Coagulin

-Coagulin is a gel-forming protein of hemolymph that hinders the spread of invaders by immobilising them.
-It is produced in the coagulogen form before being cleaved into the active form.
-In human medicine, coagulation of coagulin is the basis of detection of bacterial endotoxin in the LAL test for parenteral medications.
+Coagulin is a gel-forming protein of hemolymph that hinders the spread of bacterial and fungal invaders by immobilizing them.
+It is produced in the coagulogen form before being cleaved into the active form through a serine proteinase cascade.
+It has been most extensively studied in horseshoe crabs.
+It has also been produced by other organisms, such as Bacillus coagulans I4 in a plasmid location.
+In human medicine, coagulation of coagulin is the basis of detection of bacterial endotoxin through the Limulus amebocyte lysate test for parenteral medications.